donpusd/website/_events/2021-01-14-rbhs-and-feeder-schools-racial-equity-community-conversations.md

   improving racial equity and inclusion in Poway Unified Schools.

-  To the DON PUSD members, especially those from RBHS: we strongly recommend you RSVP!
-If you are attending, you have the oppurtunity to ask questions and share your valuable opinions to the administration of PUSD!
-Be sure to prep your questions ahead of time.
+  **To the DON PUSD members, especially those from RBHS: we strongly recommend you RSVP!** If you are attending, you have the oppurtunity to ask questions and share your valuable opinions to the administration of PUSD! **Be sure to prep your questions ahead of time.**

+  If you have any questions about the event, please reach out to [aditya@donpusd.org](mailto:aditya@donpusd.org?subject=Question(s)%20about%20RBHS%20racial%20equity%20conversations)
 ---